Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Large city centre Woolworth stores like Watford, Hertfordshire were sacrificed in 1983 to repay the loans to buy out the company

-Similarly, alongside their retailing duties, the former FWW Directors had chosen to enter the field of property speculation, buying up City Centre properties adjacent to their largest stores and devising major redevelopment schemes to echo the success that they had enjoyed in the 1960s in Birmingham's Bull Ring.
-As a result they owned all but one of the properties in the block adjacent to the store in Wilton Road, Victoria, SW1 for example.
-It had been a salutory lesson in planning laws, with obstacles preventing the scheme from coming to fruition.
+Similarly, alongside their retailing duties, the former FWW Directors had become property speculators, buying up City Centre properties adjacent to their largest stores, and devising major redevelopment schemes to echo a success that they had enjoyed in the 1960s in Birmingham's Bull Ring.
+As a result the firm owned all but one of the properties in the block adjacent to the store in Wilton Road, Victoria, SW1 for example.
+It had been a salutary lesson in planning laws, with many obstacles confounding the scheme.

 Rather than give up and sell these property portfolios, the previous Board had decided to persevere, opting to raise capital by selling a handful of stores.
 They had put the word out that offers might be considered.
 Their process was unstructured and it was clear that the Executives did not understand the full value of the portfolio or how it could be leveraged to give the chain new momentum.